elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-should-you-do-to-review-your-exam-performance-effectively.md

 url: /learn/education-studies/questions/what-should-you-do-to-review-your-exam-performance-effectively
 score: -1.0
 related_article1:
-    id: 160334
+    id: 160299
-    title: What strategies can help manage time effectively during exams?
+    title: >-
+        What is the difference between skimming and scanning in reading strategies?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-strategies-can-help-manage-time-effectively-during-exams
+    url: /learn/education-studies/questions/what-is-the-difference-between-skimming-and-scanning-in-reading-strategies
 related_article2:
-    id: 160303
+    id: 160294
-    title: What are the essential components of a thesis statement in academic writing?
+    title: >-
+        What are the key techniques for effective time management?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-essential-components-of-a-thesis-statement-in-academic-writing
+    url: /learn/education-studies/questions/what-are-the-key-techniques-for-effective-time-management
 related_article3:
-    id: 160330
+    id: 160309
-    title: What are the consequences of plagiarism in academic settings?
+    title: >-
+        How can you engage the audience during a presentation?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-consequences-of-plagiarism-in-academic-settings
+    url: /learn/education-studies/questions/how-can-you-engage-the-audience-during-a-presentation
 related_article4:
-    id: 160302
+    id: 160327
-    title: How does the Cornell Method help in note-making?
+    title: >-
+        What factors should be considered when forming effective study groups?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-the-cornell-method-help-in-notemaking
+    url: /learn/education-studies/questions/what-factors-should-be-considered-when-forming-effective-study-groups
 related_article5:
-    id: 160332
+    id: 160330
-    title: How does APA style differ from MLA style in citation systems?
+    title: >-
+        What are the consequences of plagiarism in academic settings?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-apa-style-differ-from-mla-style-in-citation-systems
+    url: /learn/education-studies/questions/what-are-the-consequences-of-plagiarism-in-academic-settings
 ---

 &nbsp;